cjbeattie/wine-climate-api/README.md

     "end_month": 2
 },
 ```
+    With current data, I've come to the conclusion that **McLaren Vale, South Australia** slightly outperforms the others.
 2. **Historical Performance:** Over the past 10 years, which region has historically experienced the worst climate conditions for grape cultivation?
 - This is provided in the response as `performance_past_10_years` and broken down into `winter_precipitation_total`, `percentage_days_in_optimal_temp_range` and `percentage_days_in_optimal_humidity_range`.
 I considered combining these 3 metrics into a single score, but felt it too complex with my lack of grape knowledge.
 Example: